Gradient-based filtering under misspecification: Stability and error bounds: Introduction

 \section{Introduction}

-Economic and financial variables often have characteristics that vary over time.
-One way of describing these fluctuations is through latent states, which can be tracked using filters that alternate between prediction and update steps.
-These two steps produce parameter estimates based on the lagged and contemporaneous information sets, respectively, as in \citeauthor{kalman1960new}'s (\citeyear{kalman1960new}) classic approach and its successors in the state-space literature (e.g., \citealp{durbin2012time}).
+In a wide range of disciplines, from economics and finance to engineering and climate science, variables exhibit characteristics that change over time.
+Such fluctuations can be represented by unobserved states or parameters and tracked by filtering techniques that alternate between prediction and update steps.
+These steps yield state or parameter estimates from lagged and contemporaneous information, respectively, as in \citeauthor{kalman1960new}'s (\citeyear{kalman1960new}) classic approach and its successors in the state-space literature (e.g., \citealp{durbin2012time}).